fhi-beta/mobaGenetics-qc/qc-pipeline/snakefiles/report/qc.rst

 * `Module 5 Phasing and imputation preparation`_

+The result column *Description* can be used to sort the rules in the order they appear in the pipleine.
+The *File* column can be used to see more details from the rules.

- Some examples of other types of information:
+Sandbox: Some examples of other types of information:

 Links: A link to a plot: `maf_removal_markers.png`_

-Table: (note that these values are shown in the result section anyway) ...
+Table: (note that these values are shown in the result section anyway, this is just a demo of functionality that could have been included in the report).

 ====================  ====================
 Parameter                   Value